dotnet/corefx/Documentation/project-docs/developer-guide.md

 #### Running tests in a different target framework

 Each test project can potentially have multiple build configurations.
-There are some tests that might be OS-specific, or might be testing an API that is available only on some target frameworks, so the tests `BuildConfigurations` property specifies the valid configurations.
-By default we will build and run only the default build configuration which `netcoreapp`.
+There are some tests that might be OS-specific, or might be testing an API that is available only on some target frameworks, so the `BuildConfigurations` property specifies the valid configurations.
+By default we will build and run only the default build configuration which is `netcoreapp`.
 The rest of the configurations will need to be built and ran by specifying the configuration options.

 ```cmd
 cd src\System.Runtime\tests